olivia-04/data-science-S2023/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task2-1.png)<!-- -->

-- Average GDP per capita worldwide has increased by about \$2500 every 5 years.
+- Average GDP per capita in Europe has increased by about \$2500 every 5 years.

 ``` r